-To improve the capabilities, vigor, and efficiency of personnel and organizations, to maximize the value of the entire corporate group.
+Enhance the capabilities, vitality and efficiency of people and organizations to maximize the corporate value of the Optex Group.

 As the company commemorated the 40th anniversary of inauguration in 2019, the most emphasized evaluation item is to exert its venture spirit, and the company is developing an environment for fostering the venture spirit in order to strengthen human capital, which is the largest intangible asset for the company.

-Major products include automatic door opening/closing sensors, sensors for factory shutters, and wireless touch switches.
+Main products are automatic door opening/closing sensors, shutter sensors for factories, wireless touch switches, etc.

-Main products include photoelectric sensors used for quality control and automation in production lines of factories, displacement sensors, image sensors, LED lights, etc. In Japan, these products are provided to a wide range of industries such as food or pharmaceutical for quality control of production lines.
-Outside Japan, its products are sold via OEMs throughout Europe through its technological partner SICK AG (Germany) that has the largest share in industrial sensor market.
-Also, its house-brand products have been launched in various regions such as Japan, other Asian countries, and North America.
+Main products include photoelectric sensors used for quality control and automation of production lines, displacement sensors, image sensors, LED lights, etc. In Japan, these products are provided to a wide range of industries such as food or pharmaceutical for quality control of production lines.
+In Europe, its products on an OEM basis through its technological partner SICK AG (Germany) that has the largest share in industrial sensor market.
+Also, its house-brand products have been launched in Asia and North America.

 The business of LED lighting for image processing has a lion’s share in the global market.
 The company cooperates with enterprises related to peripheral devices and software, etc. to offer the “best solution.”

-Based on ethos, vision, and raison d'etre since its foundation, the OPTEX GROUP develops unique products in four business domains, by utilizing its competitive advantages, including excellent human capital.
+Based on ethos, vision, and raison d'etre since its foundation, the Optex Group develops unique products in six business domains, by utilizing its competitive advantages, including excellent human capital.

-They offer value, such as “reliability, safety, comfort, and efficiency,” to society as the No.1 enterprise in the global niche market.
+They offer value, such as “safety, reliability, comfort, and efficiency,” to society as the No.1 enterprise in the global niche market.